CTL-2023/soft-solid-model-materialgirls/report.md

         Calls:
             get_dist(L, x1, x2, y1, y2)
 ### Visualize Configuration
 Plots the system and the used parameters with or without grid lines and saves the plot to the *frames folder*.
+Particles outside of a HDP are plotted green, inside they are plotted red.

     visualize_configuration(X, Y, g, N, T, dt, k_S, k_LJ, r_c, L, step, r_0, show_grid, phi, order_array):
         Args: